-Residents spoken with said they were happy living in the home.
-Residents stated "It's a good place; I am happy in here."
-Residents described the staff as being approachable and helpful; "they are very good; I can't say anything bad about the staff."
+Residents spoke positively about staff and their experience of living in the home.
+Residents talked about the staff being "kind to them" and this was a "great place."
+Residents described the staff as being approachable and helpful.
 The residents praised the food provision in the home saying that it was "nice."
+Compassionate interactions were observed between staff and the residents.
+Residents stated there was always activities available to complete.

-Staff advised that there was a good staff team in Corkhill Care Centre and they all worked well together.
-Staff were found to be knowledgeable of residents needs and preferences and they were able to provide support and reassurance to residents, when required.
-Staff reported that the care provided to residents was "excellent" and they could easily raise any issues to the management team.
+Staff reported that there was a good staff team in Sunnymead and they all worked well together.
+Staff commented that there was enough staff on duty to meet the needs of the residents.
+Staff were found to be to be knowledgeable of residents needs and preferences and they were able to provide support and reassurance to residents, when required.
+Staff spoken with stated that the care provided to residents was important to them and was of a good standard.
+Positive comments were made by staff in regards to the management team in terms of the level of support provided to them and that they were approachable and proactive.